ytaragin/eko-wkshp/steps.md

-# Step 1 - Create basic Go service
+# Section 1 - Create basic Go service
-## Step Goals
+## Section Goals

-At the end of this step, we will have the basic structure for the new protection service we will be creating.
+At the end of this Section, we will have the basic structure for the new protection service we will be creating.

 The service should just print a start up message.